 Yesterday I was at work when a hand cart I was moving upended, tipping approximately 300 pounds of product in totes onto me.
 The cart caught an uneven portion of the floor, causing it to flip in my direction.
 When I asked for an ice pack I wasn’t referred to an emergency medical responder (which...
 Read more »

 It looks like your injuries arose in the course of employment.
 If that's the case, you should consult with a workers' compensation attorney.
 Personal Injury and Employment Law were good choices for categories on your part, but WC attorneys specialize in workplace accidents.
-Most offer free initial...Read more »
+Most offer...Read more »

 Person injured as invitee in commercial establishment by hazard.
 Notice given of hazardous condition immediately.
 Defendant does NOT mitigate the condition.
 Can lack of failure to fix issue be used to show that defendant has a propensity for not providing due care to its customers.